JarvusInnovations/emergence-skeleton/sencha-workspace/EmergenceEditor/Readme.md

 - [ ] Track current revision loaded into editor, send on save
   - [ ] warn if revisions reloads and a newer revision exits
 - [ ] Load full local+remote trees and cache them
+- [ ] Prevent opening binary files in editor (maybe go by ace being able to detect a mode? block open or show placeholder tab?)